Bruises That Start Yellow | Quick Clues Explained

 Differentiating Yellow Bruises from Other Skin Conditions

 Not every yellow mark on your skin is a bruise starting with an unusual color.
-Several other conditions mimic this appearance:
+Several other conditions can mimic this appearance:

-A true bruise will usually show tenderness at the site of injury and evolve in color over days following typical patterns unless altered by health issues.
+A true bruise will usually show some tenderness at the site of injury and evolve in color over days following typical patterns unless altered by health issues.

 The Importance of Medical Evaluation for Unusual Bruising Patterns